 Ask Your Parents for Their Ideas on Their Situation

 Do not assume what their difficulties are in their old age.
 Ask them what issues they’re facing, but be respectful.
 Be cautious that their answers may be vague or even lack any real truth in their day-to-day tasks.
 Even with extra precautions seniors have a higher rate of accidents on the road or at home.
 Be courteous because they are their parents, but be realistic with their situation.
+Adult care matters to both you and your parents.

 Have Those Sensitive Discussions Before it’s Too Late